Skip to main content

 Early Cognitive Changes(Score 1-3)

-Your brain fog appears to be in its early stages.
-You are noticing changes, and that noticing itself is important.
-Maki and Jaff's research shows that early perimenopause cognitive changes respond bes
+Your brain fog is in its early stages.
+You are noticing changes, and that noticing matters.
+Maki and Jaff's research shows early perimenopause cognitive changes respond best to lifestyle intervention:

 Moderate Brain Fog(Score 4-6)

-What you are experiencing is significant, and you are not imagining it.
-Mosconi's neuroimaging at Weill Cornell shows measurable changes in brain structure and metabolism during the menopause transiti
+What you are experiencing is significant.
+Mosconi's neuroimaging at Weill Cornell shows measurable changes in brain structure and glucose metabolism during the menopause transition.
+Your brain is goin

 Significant Cognitive Disruption(Score 7-10)

-The level of brain fog you are describing is seriously affecting your life, and I want you to know two things.
-First, this is not dementia.
-Weber's brain imaging studies showed that perimenopause cogn
+The level of brain fog you are describing is seriously affecting your life.
+Two things matter most right now.
+First: this is not dementia.
+Weber's imaging studies showed that perimenopause cognitive c

 Frequently Asked Questions